 You figure out your macros for building muscle mass by calculating total daily energy expenditure (TDEE).

-Once you have your daily calorie intake, I would suggest adding a buffer of about 10% to 20% before you look at the macronutrient ratio.
+Once you have your daily calorie intake, I recommend adding a buffer of about 10% to 20% before considering the macronutrient ratio.

-With that calorie surplus, you can now apply the general rule for building lean mass that my dietitian shared with me: 30/30/40 ratio for fat/protein/carbs.
+With that calorie surplus, you can now apply the general rule for building lean mass that my dietitian shared with me: a 30/30/40 ratio for fat/protein/carbs.
+Suppose your goal is to gain muscle, and you require 3,000 calories per day.

 And for carbs, you’ll need 1,200 calories or 300 grams.